 Current MSHSAA guidelines request a student athlete receive impact screening prior to participating in a sport.
 Physicals are good for two school years, unless documented by a physician.
-Prior to participating in football, volleyball, cross country, softball, cheerleading, basketball, wrestling, track and field or baseball.
+Prior to participating in football, volleyball, cross country, cheerleading, basketball, track and field or baseball.
 Impact screening will occur for all incoming 7th, 9th, and 11th grade students as well as anyone moving into the South Holt School District.